apify/apify-docs/sources/academy/platform/getting_started/apify_client.md

 </TabItem>
 </Tabs>

-## Updating an actor {#updating-actor}
+## Updating an Actor {#updating-actor}

-If you check the **Settings** tab within your **adding-actor**, you'll notice that the default memory being allocated to the actor is **2048 MB**.
-This is a bit overkill considering the fact that the actor is only adding two numbers together - **256 MB** would be much more reasonable.
+If you check the **Settings** tab within your **adding-actor**, you'll notice that the default memory being allocated to the Actor is **2048 MB**.
+This is a bit overkill considering the fact that the Actor is only adding two numbers together - **256 MB** would be much more reasonable.
 Also, we can safely say that the run should never take more than 20 seconds (even this is a generous number) and that the default of 3600 seconds is also overkill.

-Let's change these two actor settings via the Apify client using the [`actor.update()`](/api/client/js/reference/class/ActorClient#update) function.
-This function will call the **update actor** endpoint, which can take `defaultRunOptions` as an input property.
+Let's change these two Actor settings via the Apify client using the [`actor.update()`](/api/client/js/reference/class/ActorClient#update) function.
+This function will call the **update Actor** endpoint, which can take `defaultRunOptions` as an input property.
 You can find the shape of the `defaultRunOptions` in the [API documentation](/api/v2#/reference/actors/actor-object/update-actor).
 Perfect!

-First, we'll create a pointer to our actor, similar to before (except this time, we won't be using `.call()` at the end):
+First, we'll create a pointer to our Actor, similar to before (except this time, we won't be using `.call()` at the end):

 <Tabs groupId="main">
 <TabItem value="Node.js" label="Node.js">